Need a Civil Law lawyer in SA?

 If a tenant has been affected by domestic violence and had an intervention order for their protection, they may apply to the South Australian Civil and Administrative Tribunal (SACAT) to have their lease terminated.

-SACAT may terminate the lease if satisfied that there is an intervention order for the protection of the applicant and that a person who lives at the property has committed domestic abuse against them.
+SACAT may terminate the lease if satisfied that there is an intervention order for their protection and that a person who lives at the property has committed domestic abuse against them.

 The Tribunal may also make an order that the landlord must enter into a new lease with the applicant or a co-tenant or an order for possession of the property.